-Location rules is a licensed component of SmartSpace 3.3.
-See Installing SmartSpace on the SmartSpace website at http://www.ubisensesmartspace.com/ for requirements and installation process.
-You will need a license to Location rules in order to install it.
+Location rules is a licensed component of SmartSpace 3.2 and later.
+See SmartSpace Installation on the Ubisense Documentation Portal for information on requirements and installation process.
+You will need a license for Location rules in order to install it.

-The automatic association status web page is part of the SmartSpace Web.
-See Installing SmartSpace Web on the SmartSpace website at http://www.ubisensesmartspace.com/ for requirements and installation process.
+The automatic association status web page is part of SmartSpace Web.
+See the installation instructions for SmartSpace Web in SmartSpace Installation on the Ubisense Documentation Portal for requirements and installation process.